Tecumseh's War: Aftermath

 Harrison—and many subsequent historians—claimed that the Battle of Tippecanoe was a deathblow to Tecumseh's confederacy.
 Harrison, thereafter nicknamed "Tippecanoe", eventually became the President of the United States largely on the memory of this victory.
 The battle was a severe blow for Tenskwatawa, who lost prestige and the confidence of his brother.
 Although it was a significant setback, Tecumseh began to secretly rebuild the alliance upon his return from the south.

 By December, most of the major American papers began to carry stories on the battle.
 Public outrage quickly grew and many Americans blamed the British for inciting the tribes to violence and supplying them with firearms.
 Andrew Jackson was among the forefront of men calling for war, claiming that Indians were "excited by secret British agents".
 Other western governors called for action; William Blount of Tennessee called on the government to "purge the camps of Indians of every Englishmen to be found..."
 Acting on popular sentiment, Congress passed resolutions condemning the British for interfering in American domestic affairs.
 Tippecanoe fueled the worsening tension with Britain, culminating in a declaration of war only a few months later.

 As the Americans went to war with the British, Tecumseh found British allies in Canada.
 Canadians would subsequently remember Tecumseh as a defender of Canada, but his actions in the War of 1812—which would cost him his life—were a continuation of his efforts to secure Native American independence from outside dominance.
-Tecumseh continued the struggle until his death in the 1813 Battle of Thames.
+Tecumseh continued the struggle until his death in the 1813 Battle of the Thames.